 The peer review process is an essential element of the publication cycle.
-All manuscripts submitted to Journal of Machines and Computing will undergo extensive peer review by our Editorial Board Members and blind reviews by two reviewers.
+All manuscripts submitted to Journal of Machine and Computing will undergo extensive peer review by our Editorial Board Members and blind reviews by two reviewers.
 Following is the editorial workflow that all submitted manuscripts undergo.

 All manuscripts are processed using AnaPub Publications' in-house Manuscript Tracking System Ansis Manager.
 Once we receive a manuscript, our Editorial Office runs a plagiarism check using IThenticate plagiarism checking software and screens the manuscript to decide whether or not it should be sent for peer review.
 It is therefore very important for authors to make sure that their manuscript is well written and is of high quality.
 During the initial screening, our Editorial Office mainly checks the following: